hyperledger/besu-docs/docs/public-networks/reference/genesis-items.md

 | `timestamp`         | Creation date and time of the block.
 Must be before the next block so we recommend specifying `0x0` in the genesis file.                |
 | `alloc`             | Defines [accounts with balances](../../private-networks/reference/accounts-for-testing.md) or [contracts](../../private-networks/how-to/configure/contracts.md).                   |

+!!! caution

+    If a `Supplied genesis block does not match stored chain data` error occurs, use the genesis file matching the genesis block of the data directory, or use the [`--data-path`](../reference/cli/options.md#data-path) option to specify a different data directory.

 ## Milestone blocks

 In public networks, the milestone blocks specify the blocks at which the network changed protocol.